-[This article is now 4 years old.
-For a review of the latest version of Dragon click here.]
+[This article was written in 2010.
+For a more recent of Dragon click here.]

 I’ve been waiting for almost 10 years for Dragon Naturally Speaking to arrive on the Macintosh!
 And finally it’s here – Dragon Dictate.

 Despite being a long time Apple user user, in 1999 I purchased a PC (yes that’s right!) just to run Dragon Naturally Speaking.
 I would dictate to the PC and then copy files to my Mac on a thumb drive!